FLASH SALES: discover new special offers every week!

 Siberian Kiwi Duo 'Ken's Red' (female) + 'Issai' (pollinator)

-Variety 'Issai' with small green fruits is self-fertile and will act as pollinator required for fruiting of 'Ken's Red', which produces small fruits with purplish-red skin and flesh.
+The 'Issai' variety, with small green fruits, is self-fertile and will serve as the necessary pollinator for the fruiting of 'Ken's Red', which has small fruits with purplish-red skin and flesh.

 • Flowering time July, August